metanull-operator/eth2-ubuntu/README.md

 #### Install Grafana Dashboard
 1. Hover over the plus symbol icon in the left-hand menu, then click on Import.
 2. Copy and paste the dashboard at [https://raw.githubusercontent.com/metanull-operator/eth2-grafana/master/eth2-grafana-dashboard-single-source-beacon_node.json](https://raw.githubusercontent.com/metanull-operator/eth2-grafana/master/eth2-grafana-dashboard-single-source-beacon_node.json) into the "Import via panel json" text box on the screen.
-If you used an older version of these instructions, where the Prometheus configuration file uses the beacon node job name of "beacon" instead of "beacon node", please (use this dashboard)[https://raw.githubusercontent.com/metanull-operator/eth2-grafana/master/eth2-grafana-dashboard-single-source.json] instead for backwards compatibility.
 3. Then click the Load button.
 4. Then click the Import button.